SoMuchForSubtlety/f1viewer/README.md

 #### f1viewer is not showing a live session / loading very slowly
 This can happen if the F1TV servers are overloaded.
 There is nothing I can do to fix this.
 Start your stream as soon as possible at the start of the session and you can usually avoid this.
-#### MPV/VLC starts but then has some issue / error
+#### The player starts but then has some issue / error
-Please make sure you are using the latest version of MPV/VLC.
+Please make sure you are using the latest version of the player.
 If you use Windows please download MPV from [here](https://sourceforge.net/projects/mpv-player-windows/files/).
 Generally once an external program is started f1viewer is done and you should consult the external program's documentation for troubleshooting.
-#### MPV/VLC are not detected
+#### No players are detected
-MPV and VLC need to be in your PATH environment variable to be detected by f1viewer.
+Players need to be in your PATH environment variable to be detected by f1viewer.

 ## Config
 When you first start f1viewer a boilerplate config is automatically generated.
 On Widows systems it's located in `%AppData%\Roaming\f1viewer`, on macOS in `$HOME/Library/Application Support/f1viewer` and on Linux in `$XDG_CONFIG_HOME/f1viewer` or `$HOME/.config/f1viewer`.